|

 The one that rises from the tub looks about 90 and has white, short hair, while the one Jack is stunned to discover he's kissing looks about 60 and has long brown hair.

 (The changing woman disorientates the viewer, she is not one women but an evil presence that takes on a women's form.)
 GS reckons it's simpler than that.
-"It's simply a progression from young beauty to old, rotting hag."
+"It's simply a progression from young beauty

 After Jack wakes up from his nightmare, Wendy's hands are on different places on Jack's body in different shots, and sometimes not on him at all.

-(Kubrick wanted to create a sense of the irrational, to show the breakdown of Jack's mind, as well as Wendy's lack of ability to comfort him.)
+breakdown of Jack's mind, as well as Wendy's lack of ability to comfort

 (The pantry again) In the angle from the floor of Wendy dragging Jack into the pantry, we can see Jack's arms and hands going through the door.
 Then we cut to the angle of Jack as he is dragged, and his arms and hands go through the door pantry doorway again.
 Later Grady unlocks the pantry door for Jack.
 Here we see an intervention of the Hotel that cannot be explained by Jack imaginings.
+(Perhaps the continuity errors in and around the pantry are the first indications of the hotel's ability to playing physical tricks with its occupants.
+Or the lack of definition to the physical space may lend credence to a purely psychological explanation for the ghostly phenomena?)

 GS writes: No, this is simply a typical 'overlapped' cut.
 Done an enormous amount in movies.
 Often time has to be stretched to make a cut work, which is exactly why live video cutting between extremely different camera angles often does NOT work at all well.